HD3C: Efficient Medical Data Classification for Edge Devices: Introduction

-To address this, we present Hyperdimensional Computing - Next Generation (HDC-X), a lightweight classification framework that extends standard Hyperdimensional Computing (HDC) while significantly improving its performance.
-HDC-X encodes each sample into a high-dimensional sample hypervector (Sample-HV), aggregates them into a compact set of cluster prototypes (Cluster-HVs), and performs classification by selecting the Cluster-HV with the highest similarity.
+To address this, we present Hyperdimensional Computing with Class-Wise Clustering (HD3C), a lightweight framework designed to handle the high variability of real-world clinical data.
+It extends standard Hyperdimensional Computing (HDC) by introducing a specialized hyperspace clustering layer to better model unstructured data distributions.
+Specifically, HD3C encodes each sample into a high-dimensional sample hypervector (Sample-HV), aggregates them into a compact set of cluster prototypes (Cluster-HVs), and performs classification by selecting the Cluster-HV with the highest similarity.

-Evaluated across three medical classification tasks, HDC-X consumes far less energy than deep learning baselines while achieving notable accuracy gains over standard HDC.
-On heart sounds classification, HDC-X is 350$\times$ more energy-efficient per inference than the state-of-the-art Bayesian ResNet, while providing $>$10\% accuracy improvement over standard HDC (Figure \ref{fig:teaser}).
-HDC-X also demonstrates exceptional robustness: accuracy drops by only 1.39\% under 15\% input noise, 1.78\% with 40\% training data, and 2.84\% with 20\% parameter corruption (Figure \ref{fig:sensitivity_plot}).
-We provide theoretical analysis explaining this robustness, supporting HDC-X's reliability for real-world deployment.
+Evaluated across three medical classification tasks, HD3C consumes far less energy than deep learning baselines while achieving substantial accuracy gains over standard HDC and other one-shot models.
+For instance, on the heart sounds classification task, HD3C is 350$\times$ more energy-efficient per inference than the state-of-the-art Bayesian ResNet, while providing $>$10\% accuracy improvement over standard HDC (Figure \ref{fig:teaser}).
+HD3C also demonstrates exceptional robustness: accuracy drops by only 1.39\% under 15\% input noise, 1.78\% with 40\% training data, and 2.84\% with 20\% parameter corruption (Figure \ref{fig:sensitivity_plot}).
+We provide theoretical analysis explaining this robustness, supporting HD3C's reliability for real-world deployment.
 Our main contributions are:

-\begin{itemize} \item[$\bullet$] We propose HDC-X, a lightweight classification framework extended from Hyperdimensional Computing (HDC).
-It achieves significantly higher accuracy than standard HDC and other efficient models while preserving energy efficiency.
+\begin{itemize} \item[$\bullet$] We propose HD3C, a lightweight classification framework extended from Hyperdimensional Computing (HDC).
+It provides higher classification accuracy than standard HDC while preserving its energy efficiency.

-\item[$\bullet$] We demonstrate that HDC-X consumes far less energy than deep learning baselines across three medical tasks.
+\item[$\bullet$] We demonstrate that HD3C consumes far less energy than deep learning baselines across three medical tasks.
 On heart sound classification, it is $350\times$ more energy-efficient than Bayesian ResNet while maintaining comparable accuracy.

-\item[$\bullet$] We provide both theoretical and empirical evidence of HDC-X's robustness to input noise and hardware error.
+\item[$\bullet$] We provide both theoretical and empirical evidence of HD3C's robustness to input noise and hardware error.
 To the best of our knowledge, our theorems on binary hypervectors, although some are widely recognized, have not been formally proven in prior HDC research.

 \end{itemize}